After Healthcare Defeat, Can The Trump Administration Fix America's H-1B Visa Program?

 Trump was adamant that there should be a vote yesterday, presumably because it was the ACA's anniversary.

-And masterfully so (Score:3)
+And masterfully so (Score:3, Interesting)

 Trump was adamant that there should be a vote yesterday, presumably because it was the ACA's anniversary.